kostapc/mongo-queue-java/README.md

  * Atomic acknowledge and send together
  * Easy index creation based only on payload
  * work with the latest MongoDB 3.2
+ * you can use any other storage sytem by implementing interface

 ## Usage example